Trent Acid: Death

-On the morning of June 18, 2010, Verdi was found dead at his Philadelphia home by his mother.
+On the morning of June 18, 2010, Verdi was found dead at his Philadelphia home by his grandmother.
 The Philadelphia medical examiner's office determined that he had died because of a drug overdose.

 At an ROH show in Buffalo, New York that night, ROH held a ten-bell salute to honor Verdi.
 At CZW Tournament of Death show on June 26 in Townsend, Delaware, CZW honored him with a ten bell salute before the show.
 On June 28, it was announced that a tribute show, Acid-Fest: A Tribute to Trent Acid, would be taking place at The Arena in Philadelphia on July 10.
 The show featured several of Verdi's friends within professional wrestling along with some of his students from PWU, which raised over $7,000 for the Trent Acid Memorial Fund, helping his family with his funeral costs.
 During the event Verdi was inducted into the Hardcore Hall of Fame.

 Verdi was featured in the documentary Card Subject to Change, which documented the independent wrestling scene, primarily on the East Coast.
 Verdi talked candidly about his addiction and waking up three days after an overdose.
 He died before filming was completed, and the film was dedicated to his memory.